oggismetto/tidytuesday/README.md

 * There are two plots and not one
 * I'm kind of tired to show in the same plot a lot of information.
 What do you want to accomplish?
 This is not a scientific paper.
 That's direct communication.
 * I didn't like the time on the y-axis, it makes it kind of weird So im showing here the main (obvious?) message extracted from the data.
+_important_: I've read the code of i think about the ~80% of the #tidytuesday plots i've seen.
+That was so instructive.

 ![BBC - Survey - HipHop - followup](plots/2020_16/16_2020_HiphopBBC_followup.png)